radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Note that sending Protocol-Error in response to unwanted packets replaces the use of CoA-NAK, Disconnect-NAK and Accounting-Response in these situations as specified in {{RFC6614}}.
 See further details in {{unwanted_packet_handling}} below.

-RadSec clients, for both reliability and compatibility reasons, SHOULD not mix authentication and accounting requests within the same connection.
+RadSec clients, for both reliability and compatibility reasons, SHOULD NOT mix authentication and accounting requests within the same connection.
 RadSec clients SHOULD use a separate pool of connections on which to send accounting packets in the event the RadSec server does not support sending Protocol-Error.

 ## Detecting Live Servers